 My Recommendation?
 No question, the standard Sonicare HealthyWhite HX8911 model offers easily the best performance for price!
-Check out the BEST PRICE at Amazon: just click on the image below!

 What this boils down to is, the current model has an extra, reduced-power "Sensitive" mode, in addition to the standard "Clean" and "Clean And White" programs.